JoshuaHess12/miaaim/docs/source/workflows.rst

 MIAAIM processes high-parameter images using a newly developed image compression method.
-This method is based off of UMAP, and it adds functionality to subsample images for rapid compression and to objectively choose embedding dimensionalities for them.
+This method is based off of UMAP, and it adds functionality to subsample images for rapid compression.
+It additionally can embed data in a dimensionality that optimally preserves data information while minimizing the necessary dimensionality of the embedding space (number of channels in the compressed image).

 Histological Image Processing
 -----------------------------